 This predominantly urban vector, which had never before been detected in Africa, was first identified in Djibouti (2012) where it was implicated in an urban malaria epidemic.
 It was subsequently identified in Ethiopia (2016) and Sudan (2019).
 It has now spread extensively within Sudan including areas bordering six countries previously assumed to be An. stephensi free [ref].
 In 2017, Sri Lanka reported abundant findings of An. stephensi larvae.
 This poses a potential threat of malaria reintroduction in the country which was certified malaria free by WHO in 2016.
 The WHO released a vector alert in 2019 urging countries in and around the Horn of Africa and in Sri Lanka to take immediate action in stepping up vector surveillance to integrate An. stephensi [ref].
 WHO Malaria Threats Map further named this invasive species as one of the main biological threats to malaria control.
-More recently a 2020 sampling has detected An. stephensi in Nigeria which is located in West Africa, the opposite end of the African continent from the vector's initial point of detection.
+A 2020 sampling has detected An. stephensi in Nigeria which is located in West Africa, the opposite end of the African continent from the vector's initial point of detection.
 Entomological surveys carried out in Yemen in 2021 detected An. stephensi in the country for the first time [ref].
 Then in Dec 2022, Kenya announced the detection of An. stephensi following molecular surveillance [ref], while in April 2023, Ghana reported the presence of An. stephensi [ref] after DNA sequencing on samples collected in 2022.
 This is the furthest West it has been detected so far on the African continent.
 In a more recent discovery, Eritrea has detected An. stephensi larvae and adults from sampling conducted in 2022 [ref].
 To support an effective regional response, a new WHO Initiative to stop the spread of An. stephensi in Africa was published in September 2022 and recommends a 5-pronged approach [ref].
 Additionally, in January 2023, the WHO released an update to the 2019 vector alert.
 It includes specific responses to the spread of An. stephensi in Africa as well as guidance and technical information on surveillance, analysis, and reporting [ref].